hemangdash/CollegeMaster/README.md

 ![alt text](college_master/images/StudentInterviewing.png)
 - **Worldwide Database**
     - Via the click of a single button, users can access a worldwide database of college students and alumni - created using the Google Maps API
+    - Users can choose those college students and alumni who have similar backgrounds and experiences
     - Users can book appointments with them by clicking the markers on our map, represented by graduation hats (our app logo)
     - Book appointments with them for *mock interviews / meetups*
 ![alt text](college_master/images/Map.png)